Ishan-Thoke/Ishan-Thoke/README.md

 - 👋 Hi, I’m @Ishan-Thoke
 - 👀 I’m interested in ...
-Coding in general mainly C++ and Python.
 - 🌱 I’m currently learning ...
-Well I gotta start coding :)
+Python
 - 💞️ I’m looking to collaborate on ...
-Anything through which I will get to learn a lot of stuff.
 - 📫 How to reach me ... ishan21@iiserb.ac.in

 <!---